petri-labs/mokita/x/superfluid/README.md

 On AfterEpochEnd, we iterate through all existing intermediary accounts and withdraw delegation rewards they have received.
 Then we send the collective rewards to the perpetual gauge corresponding to the intermediary account.
-Then we update OSMO backing per share for the specific pool.
+Then we update MOKI backing per share for the specific pool.
 After the update, iteration through all intermediate accounts happen, undelegating and bonding existing delegations for all superfluid staking and use the updated spot price at epoch time to mint